open-navigation/opennav_visual_navigation/initial_tutorial_template.md

 The demonstration uses the new (as of May 2025) feature: Nav2 Route Server.
 This uses a pre-defined graph of nodes and edges to use for long-range routing rather than global planning through a space.
-This can be usefulf for spaces that are too large to map, too large to realistically represent with a dense environmental model, applications where determinisim in routing is necessary, or applications where its important to limit where the robot is allowed to navigate (lanes, zones, etc).
+This can be useful for spaces that are too large to map, too large to realistically represent with a dense environmental model, applications where determinisim in routing is necessary, or applications where its important to limit where the robot is allowed to navigate (lanes, zones, etc).

 The visual navigation demonstration uses the route server to patrol a space using this route graph.
 We select a random node for demonstration purposes to allow the robot to navigate across the space frequently, but a structured policy could easily be created to optimize the patrol routing and task completion for specific applicaitons.